katjam/get-functional-codebar-2022/notes.md

 - These can be actions or calculations
 - Need to know how to use them and how to create them
 - Makes currying possible.
+ Lambda Calculus heart function composition
+  - anonymous - they do not need to be named or assigned to a variable
+  - unary - only accept one parameter so if you need more than one, curry (n-ary)
+  - first-class - they can be inputs and they can return other functions

 ## Working with immutable
  Working with immutable data is something we have to enforce.
 Computer memory is designed to be mutable.
 The main skill is learning patterns of how to design for easy, reliable copying. e.g. Richard record copy.
 For example updating nested data decide which parts to copy.
 Transformation pipelines.

 ## Data modelling
+- API data for the outside to consume
+- internal data structures to make your program efficient, easy to reason about and enforce impossible states impossible

-## Architectural patterns (onion, state machine)
+## Architectural patterns

- Lambda Calculus heart function composition
-  - anonymous - they do not need to be named or assigned to a variable
-  - unary - only accept one parameter so if you need more than one, curry (n-ary)
-  - first-class - they can be inputs and they can return other functions
+- redux state machine / The Elm Architecture
+- onion

 ---
 Slide 8 - Why does it matter?
 ---
-easy to learn (small building blocks)
+- easy to learn (small building blocks)
+- Pure functions are reliable & easy to test
 Object oriented is about relationships and networks - and we all know that's a very complicated landscape to keep track of.
-Imperative vs. Declarative
+- Branching adds complexity, instead model data so impossible states impossible Imperative vs. Declarative
  - who do you trust with the how, yourself, right now, or a team of people